cockroachdb/docs/src/current/cockroachcloud/metrics-overview.md

 toc: true
 ---

-The Overview metrics let you monitor SQL performance and storage.
+The Overview metrics let you monitor SQL performance.
 For {{ site.data.products.basic }} deployments, you can also monitor Request Units.
+For {{ site.data.products.basic }} and {{ site.data.products.standard }} deployments, you can also monitor storage.

 To view these graphs, select a cluster from the [**Clusters** page]({% link cockroachcloud/cluster-management.md %}#view-clusters-page), and click **Metrics** in the **Monitoring** section of the left side navigation.
 On the **Metrics** page, click the **Overview** tab.